 We take the ability to write and speak in English as a very important determinant of admission.
 It is the responsibility of the applicant to provide us with materials to evaluate their language skills.
 A TOEFL score is a good and effective way to provide us with the necessary information.
-For international students with an undergraduate or graduate degree from a university in an English speaking country, we generally have enough information about their language skills without a TOEFL.
+For international students with an undergraduate or graduate degree from a university in the United States, we generally have enough information about their language skills without a TOEFL.
 Other applicants can be disadvantaged without TOEFL scores.
 All international students, regardless of their country of origin, need to take an oral language test administered by the English Language Programs at Washington University if and when they are admitted to the program.

 Is there a minimum/maximum length for the writing sample?